microsoft/azure-oracle/Retail/README.md

 1. Application Subnet - Used for the various retail application VMs.
 Includes and NSG for SSH access from the Bastion-FTP subnet to VMs on this subnet.
 This subnet does not accept any connections directly from hosts on the Internet.
 2. Bastion-FTP Subnet - Used for the Bastion and FTP VMs.
 Includes an NSG for SSH access to all the VMs on this subnet from the Internet.
 3. AppGWSubnet -  Used for the application gateway service.
 4. GatewaySubnet - Used for connectivity to the OCI network using ExpressRoute.
-The name of this subnet can not be changed.
+The name of this subnet can not be changed and depending on your Azure configuration, may already exist.

 ## Internal LB
 One internal load balancer is created with four different frontend IP address configurations.
 The IP addresses used will be dynamically pulled from the Application subnet.
 Four corresponding backend pools are created and the ports open on each of these pool is configurable in the main.tf.
 By default, the "Standard" SKU level is used.
 The frontend IP addresses are captured as output to be used by the Application Gateway.